 Palmerston North, New Zealand

-At the bottom of this page there are links for files that can be downloaded and used for whatever purpose you like.
+At the bottom of pages on this site are links for files that can be downloaded and used for whatever purpose you like.
 I only ask that you give credit where credit is due.

 I am also developing an on-line presence for some of the work presented here.
 Your feedback on these initiatives is most definitely appreciated.

 Please contact Dr Jonathan Godfrey if you experience any problems working with the documents and files.
 Constructive feedback on developments to any of the documents is also appreciated.

 Here are some brief descriptions of the contents of the pages and files found on them.
 Each family of files have similar beginnings to their filenames.
 All pdf files include the version of R that was used to create the document.
 Add-on packages have the extension zip or tar.gz and you need to choose the appropriate version for your operating system.

 Review of Statistical Software options